 - API access to your projects.

-Of course, there is no requirement to save your project in the cloud, and nearly all Direct Mail features work regardless of where your project is in the cloud or on your Mac.
+You are not required to save your project in the cloud, and nearly all Direct Mail features work regardless of whether your project is in the cloud or on your Mac.

 How do I move my project into the cloud?